Janpot/fantastiq/README.md

 - `Number started`: Unix timestamp of when the job was activated
 - `Number finished`: Unix timestamp of when the job was completed
 - `Number priority`: The priority assigned to this job
+- `Number attempts`: The number of times this job has been started
 - `dynamic data`: The actual job content
 - `dynamic result`: The result that was returned when this job was completed
 - `Error error`: The error that was returned when this job was completed